Gibson (guitar company): Kohlberg Kravis Roberts

+Cesar Gueikian

+In May 2023, Cesar Gueikian, who had joined Gibson in 2018 as Chief Merchant Officer and later served as Brand President, was appointed interim President and Chief Executive Officer following the departure of James "JC" Curleigh.
+On July 10, 2023, Gibson's Board of Directors confirmed Gueikian as the company's permanent President and CEO.

+During his tenure, Gibson continued expanding collaborations with artists, introducing new product releases across its Gibson, Epiphone, and Kramer brands, and developing initiatives including Gibson TV, Gibson Labs, and direct-to-consumer engagement.
+The company also continued investing in its Custom Shop, artist partnerships, and digital media activities.

+In July 2026, Gibson announced that Gueikian would step down as President and Chief Executive Officer effective July 31, 2026.
+The company stated that he would remain a shareholder and continue serving as a member of its Board of Directors.

 Legal actions

 Origin of "lawsuit guitars"

 In 1977, Gibson sued Hoshino Gakki/Elger Guitars for copying the "open book" headstock.
 The lawsuit was settled out of court, and Ibanez replaced the headstock with a revised design.

 In 2000, Gibson sued Fernandes Guitars in a Tokyo court for allegedly copying Gibson designs.
 Gibson did not prevail.

 PRS

 Gibson also sued PRS Guitars in 2005, to stop them from making their Singlecut model.
 Initially successful, the United States Court of Appeals for the Sixth Circuit reversed the lower court's decision and ordered the dismissal of Gibson's suit against PRS.